The Inversion

 *Note that there are only four words we can use for our data chunks: objects, items, things and entities.
 I chose the one that I thought would work best for non-technical folk, but it does mean that my objects are inside-out compared to techies’ OO objects.
 Sorry about that!

 These object types are dis-aggregated into elemental types, down to single paragraphs or to-do items.
 This then allows us maximal freedom to re-assemble and re-link them all back up again in ways that suit us.
-Which means another core feature is links between these objects as their global IDs.
+Which means another core feature is links between these objects as their IDs.

 Declarative Inversion part two: internal animation

 In their simplest forms, the above examples of Declarative technologies don’t actually deliver Turing Completeness (TC): they are simple transforms from state to state - output dependency on input.
+TC requires some circularity, normally delivered by iteration, recursion, circular dependencies or feeding output state back into the inputs.
+TC in my vision is achieved through saving outputs as persistent object state that is used to feed the inputs of the next cycle:

 An object's next state is a function of its current state and the state of peer objects it observes through links.

 In this way objects can be seen as “internally-animated”, as they manifest their dynamic and interactive behaviours and their mutual dependencies.
+This creates a live or living space for our little linked-up local data objects - with us “users” as just another live animated data object that’s able to interact there like avatars.

 FP and state